Life in Cary, North Carolina for a native New Yorker...

 To think now; one of my favorite places is a local Harris Teeter supermarket, where seriously everyone knows my name and I say cheers to that.
 The staff there bought me a birthday cake and that meant a lot.
 I’ll confess I’m there often to buy groceries and play numbers.
 Once one of my Pick 3 tickets fell behind the lottery machine and the customer service person saved the ticket and gave it to me the next day.
 That would not happen in NY.
 It did happen in Cary, NC I’m happy to say $250 later.

-A few months ago I signed on for one more year and hopefully soon enough I will be making a better salary via one job and not two stop-gap low-paying jobs.
+After my lease ended, I signed on for one more year and was hoping soon enough I would be making a better salary via one job and not two stop-gap low-paying jobs.
 No doubt there is an abundance of affordable housing in North Carolina, especially well-maintained apartment complexes to choose from.
 You for sure get a lot for your housing money compared to what you would get in NY.

 What they say is true; home is where your heart is.